Payment accounts

 It is to be noted that the Law on payment accounts provides that fees charged to consumers within the accomplishment of the payment account switching process shall be reasonable.

-Article 23(1) of the Law on payment accounts provides that banks and POST Luxembourg (defined hereafter as “concerned establishments”), which have at least 25 agencies in Luxembourg and hold at least 2.5% of the deposits as defined by point 36 of Article 1 of the Law of 18 December 2015 on the failure of credit institutions and certain investment firms, as amended, must offer payment accounts with basic features to consumers.
+2. hold at least 2.5% of the covered deposits as defined in point (36) of Article 1 of the Law of 18 December 2015 on the failure of credit institutions and certain investment firms.

 • Banque et Caisse d’Epargne de l’Etat, Luxembourg;